UPDATED: 1st June 2020

 It might be helpful to view:

-Discuss any intention to request an Education, Health and Care Needs Assessment with your child's education provider.
-It is very important you discuss any intention to request an Education, Health and Care Needs Assessment with your or your child’s educational provider BEFORE you make the application.
-They will be asked to provide information about you or your child and how they meet your or your child’s needs.
+It is very important you discuss any intention to request an Education, Health and Care Needs Assessment with your educational provider before you make the application.
+They will be asked to provide information about you and how they currently meet your needs.
 Good practice dictates that applications of this type will be made jointly between the parent/carer or young person and their education provider.

 Please also ensure you review the Guidance and Criteria for Requests for Education Health & Care Needs Assessments BEFORE you apply.

 Please also consider the guidance for supporting children and young people to contribute to a request for assessment before completing these.
-The child/young person views can be provided in any format of your choice, however we have also designed template forms for your use.
-You will see there are 3 possible versions, you should choose the most suitable depending on the child’s age and needs.
-See forms below.
-If you choose to submit your own template please ensure it covers the detail held within these templates.
+Your views can be provided in any format of your choice, however we have also designed template forms for your use.
+You will see there are 3 possible versions, you should choose the most suitable depending on your age and needs.
+See the Pupil Contribution A-C forms at the bottom of this page.
+If you choose to submit your own template please ensure it covers the details held within these templates.

 What happens if I don’t agree with the outcomes for my child?

-You can also phone SEND Impartial Information, Advice and Support Service (previously known as West Sussex Parent Partnership Service) for impartial advice on anything you don’t understand at any time.
-The IIAS provides information, advice and support for parents and, if needed, they will direct you to a separate organisation to support a young person.
+You can also phone the SEND Information, Advice and Support Service for impartial advice on anything you don’t understand at any time.
+The SENDIAS provides information, advice and support for parents and, if needed, they will direct you to a separate organisation to support a young person.
 If after talking to SENAT you still feel there are unresolved concerns or decisions that you are not happy with you can consider mediation.
 Even if you have already lodged an appeal with the Tribunals Service, it is still worth trying mediation to see if any agreement can be reached with the Local Authority without the need to go to appeal through the Tribunals Service.
 Under the new legislation you must talk to a Mediation Adviser before going to tribunal.
 When cases go to tribunal the decision is out of your hands, with mediation you decide on the final outcome.
 The Local Authority provides mediation through a company called ‘Global Mediation’ and your Planning Co-ordinator or the SEND Information, Advice and Support Service can make arrangements for this to happen.